 As was mentioned earlier, you can create Global Variables in Query Builder on Salesforce, and reference them inside Document Template.
 This, together with Expression Fields can make your Templates look neat.

-After you finish with all the fields, click Save and the created variable will appear in the corresponding section on Query Builder work pane.
+After you finished with all the fields, click Save and the created variable will appear in the corresponding section on Query Builder work pane.
 After running Template Builder on your document, you will find created variables alongside Salesforce fields.
 You will also be able to use these in Expression Fields.

 With the Expression Field, you can create and add Expressions while building a query.
 These expressions will become a part of the query and appear on Template Builder alongside the fields of the corresponding Object.

-You can think of Expression Fields as formulas on Salesforce, but rather than creating a new Formula Field in the Object modal, you can create an Expression Field, which will evaluate like our Expressions are evaluating regularly, and you will then be able to use it in Template Builder - just like you would any other regular Salesforce Field.
-Expression Fields only have access to the record they are located on (and everything below them).
-However, you can define part of the data in Global Variables (which have visibility to everything) and then reference such Global Variables in Expression Fields.
-For all of the developers out there, think of Global Variables as getters of Query data for Expression Fields.
+You can think of Expression Fields as formulas on Salesforce.
+Rather than creating a new Formula Field in the Object modal, you can create an Expression Field, that serves the same purpose our Expressions do.
+You will then be able to use it in Template Builder just like you would any other regular Salesforce Field.
+Expression Fields have access only to the record they are located on and everything below them.

 Here is a quick instruction on how to add an Expression Field.

-After you select an object in Query Builder, switch the toggle next to the Add Salesforce Field signature in the Fields section.
+After you select an Object in Query Builder, switch the toggle next to the Add Salesforce Field signature in the Fields section.

 In the Expression Name field, write down the name of the expression.